OpenStickCommunity/Hardware/3D Prints/OSBMX v2/Community submissions/OSBMX v2 - SiTong Edition/README.md

 You may need to adjust to achieve a good print on your own printer.

 !!!Please note - I am not responcible for missprints or any costs incured from missprints!!!

 ---

-## Other stuff

-The original jig file from the OSBMX v2 will no longer work.
-I do not have immediate plans to make a new jig.

----